 There are times in our life when we cannot go it alone.
 We need the wisdom and perspective of another person or group to guide us to what we seek.
 Advice is plentiful these days, from online to our social group, however, is it always useful?
 How do you know if it should be followed?
-Can advice be taken negatively?
+Can help from others be taken negatively?

-This intermediate lesson aims to get students thinking about advice and the context (medium, country and person) of that advice.
+This intermediate lesson aims to get students thinking about the context (medium, country, and person) of that advice.

 - Language level: B1+